danpa32/SMTP-Server-prank/README.md

 * **parsers** that contains the $JAVA$ files that parse the files in the **config** directory.
 * **prank** that contains the prank generator file (main program).
 * **smtp** that contains the files that take care of the communication with the server (sending a mail).

+Be aware that groups are created in a deterministic way (always the same split starting from the first address in the config file) but emails are selected randomly for each group (to spice things up).